Medical Scent Detection Dogs

-Dog Noses are a Powerful Tool
+Dog Noses Are a Powerful Tool

 dogs are.
 Not only are they 98% accurate, but they’re also capable of early detection.
 Radiography (X-Ray) under diagnoses cancer, where the MRI over-diagnoses, or gives false positives, resulting in biopsy and unnecessary surgeries.
 There is no current screening for lung cancer that makes sense, and that’s where the dogs fit in.

+cancer-scenting dogs could save many lives.
+That is her dream.
+The study is also leading scientists to the development of the mechanical nose, which will try to mimic the capabitlities of the dog nose.
 One day, you will simply blow into a tube, and by the gas chromatography, a machine will be able to detect if you have “cancer on your breath”.
 But, so far, only the wonderful dog can do that.
 Nothing comes close to the power of a dogs nose.
 It always knows.

 Read some of the research that has been published about canine cancer detection, as well as similar applications of the canine nose.